fusioncms/fusioncms/README.md

 <a href="https://discord.gg/bZKyvrc"><img alt="Discord" src="https://img.shields.io/discord/588839859884392487.svg?style=flat-square"></a>
 </p>

-FusionCMS is a modern, intuitive, and flexible content management system (CMS) built on the Laravel framework.
+**FusionCMS** is a modern, intuitive, and flexible content management system (CMS) built on the Laravel framework. **This repository contains the source code for version 6 of FusionCMS, which is under heavy active development.**

 Modular at heart, FusionCMS provides the necessary launching platform to build out any type of web or mobile application.
 It's intuitive and easy for content editors to use on a daily basis, while still maintaining the power and flexibility for developers and designers to dig into the heart of the platform to build and design whatever comes to mind.